 Again, as with compliance, voice analysis will not directly impact your call to conversion rate.
 It will, however, increase your visibility of where you may be failing.
 However, that is only possible through a high percentage of accuracy and proper coaching.

 The accuracy expectation is, by far, the most overrated of them all.
 There is no possible way of gaining 100% accuracy through voice analytics, yet.
-As you saw earlier, there are a lot of accents in just one language.
-Forty-two of those in the USA, 7 in Canada, and 56 in the UK.
+As you saw earlier, there are many accents in just one language—forty-two of those in the USA, 7 in Canada, and 56 in the UK.
 Furthermore, there are numerous accents for each of the 56 recognized British accents, maybe even hundreds for each.

 Some of those accents do not use the same word for the same meaning, either.
 Therefore, relying on computer-generated analytics alone is NOT going to give you anywhere near 100% accuracy.